saljoudi/KSA-Covid19-/README.md

 ![I](Images/df_head.png)

 **Little info about the data.**
-The reason of doing this porocessing is that the data is mainly divided into two categories which are *Cumulative* and *Daily*.
+The reason of doing this porocessing is that the dataset is mainly divided into two categories which are *Cumulative* and *Daily*.
 For each category, there are at least three sub-categories.
 Cumulative category contains four sub-categories which are Cases, Recoveries, Mortalities & Active cases, while Daily category contains three sub-categories which are Cases, Recoveries & Mortalities.
 There are over 150 columns in the dataset.
 However, there is an interesting column named Event.
 This columns shows the measures have been taken so far by the Saudi governemnt in their fight against Covid19.
 Further, the other columns represent cities & their numbers for categories and sub-categories along with the dates.